Random Marked Sets: Proofs

 Since $c_1<0$ and $c_2>0$, we obtain

 by Stirling's approximation.
 At least for $n\geq6$ we have

 Thus,

 Combining this with the upper bound for $|b_n|$ it is easily seen that the $n$th coefficient of the Taylor expansion of $f_0$ at $x=0$ is nonnegative for all $n\geq30$.
-The remaining coefficients of order $n=0,1,\ldots,29$ can be determined from a series expansion and are easily evaluated to be nonnegative. \begin{lemma} We have
+The remaining coefficients of order $n=0,1,\ldots,29$ can be determined from a series expansion and are easily evaluated to be nonnegative.